dassi/clonezilla-autobackup/README.md

 ### Outcome

-The resulting backup is created in a folder (folder name is supplied in the `clonezilla-autobackup.conf` file) on the backup partition (partition is supplied in the `backup.conf` file).
-Backup parameters are also supplied in the `backup.conf` file.
+The resulting backup is created in a folder (folder name is supplied in the `clonezilla-autobackup.conf` file) on the backup partition (partition is supplied in the `clonezilla-autobackup.conf` file).
+Backup parameters are also supplied in the `clonezilla-autobackup.conf` file.
 Those are passed to Clonezilla engine at runtime.

 ## Bill of Materials